vknabel/Rock/README.md

 ## Limitations

-- Rock has been designed to support different environments, but it currently only supports `global` and `custom`.
-Later there will be `.rockset` files, that are similar to `.gemset` or `.swift-version` files.
 - Currently there is no version handling.
 Instead only the `master` branch will be checked out.
 Therefore `rock install` will only clone the targeted repository, whereas `rock update` will pull the current `master` branch.
-- Error messages are either poor or non-existent.
-- For now there is no mechanism to support global installations of libraries.
-This would allow to automatically fetch missing dependencies and run swift scripts on the fly (without compilation).

 ## Author